wiguider/test.github.io/_pages/cv.md

 {% include base_path %}

-Here's the content of the PDF file transformed into Markdown:

----

 About a decade working cross-functionally with national and international teams and stakeholders, with more than 6 years in Data Science Roles.